 Airport/s: Ninoy Aquino International Airport is the main hub for international flights that travel to the Philippines.

-WiFi Availability: There are several free WiFi hotspots in the Philippines especially in resorts, hotels and other major establishments.
+WiFi Availability: There are several free WiFi hotspots in the Philippines especially in resorts, hotels, and other major establishments.
 The Philippine government is also working on making the Philippines a WiFi country wherein select public places will offer free WiFi access before the end of 2015.

 Visa Required: Most foreign tourists wishing to travel to the Philippines must present a visa unless s/he is a citizen of an ASEAN (Association of South East Asian Nations) or from any of the predetermined visa-free countries.
 There are 157 countries that are visa-exempt but their length of stay varies.
-For most citizens from the visa-exempt countries, they can travel to the Philippines and stay without visa for up to 30 days.
+For most citizens from the visa-exempt countries, they can travel to the Philippines and stay without a visa for up to 30 days.
 But those who are traveling from Brazil and Israel can stay visa-free for 59 days.
 British Nationals or Portuguese citizens can travel to the Philippines for 7 days while those from Hong Kong or Macau can stay for up to 14 days.

-Driving: In the Philippines, you will be driving on the right hand side of the road.
+Driving: In the Philippines, you will be driving on the right-hand side of the road.